karlhorky/pxue.github.io/_posts/2020-12-20-estimating-hard.md

 I believe most engineering teams are bad at estimating because they think about efforts linearly.

-Tying points to a real-world unit of measurement also incorrectly bind us to the wrong narrative.
+Tying points to a real-world unit of measurement incorrectly bind us to the wrong narrative.
 For example, it's often incorrect to equate points to
 days: time is a linear concept, points of effort are not.

 The engineer must be aware that in most cases, increasing a ticket's point